Medical prescription: Drug equivalence and non-substitution

 Many brand name drugs have cheaper generic drug substitutes that are therapeutically and biochemically equivalent.
 Prescriptions will also contain instructions on whether the prescriber will allow the pharmacist to substitute a generic version of the drug.
 This instruction is communicated in a number of ways.
 In some jurisdictions, the preprinted prescription contains two signature lines: one line has "dispense as written" printed underneath; the other line has "substitution permitted" underneath.
 Some have a preprinted box "dispense as written" for the prescriber to check off (but this is easily checked off by anyone with access to the prescription).
 In other jurisdictions, the protocol is for the prescriber to handwrite one of the following phrases: "dispense as written", "DAW", "brand necessary", "do not substitute", "no substitution", "medically necessary", "do not interchange".
 In Britain's National Health Service, doctors are reminded that money spent on branded rather than generic drugs is consequently not available for more deserving cases.

+Dose regimen

+The dose regimen is the planned schedule for administering a drug to a patient.
+It specifies the amount of drug given, how often it is administered, and the duration of treatment.
+The aim is to keep drug levels within the therapeutic range while avoiding adverse effects.
+A dose regimen typically includes: